djnavarro/workbch/README.md

 #>
 #>   locations:
 #>      [path] ~/projects/toxic
-#> Warning: The path for job 'toxic' is set to '~/projects/toxic' but does not
-#> exist
 ```

 If at this point we realise that “Danielle” should have been listed on